slackapi/bolt-python/docs/README.md

 ```
 npm run start
+open http://localhost:3000/bolt-python/getting-started  # Visit a landing page
 ```

 Edits to pages are reflected live — no restarting the server or reloading the page.
 (I'd say...
 95% of the time, and 100% time if you're just editing a markdown file)

-Remember — you're only viewing the Bolt-JS docs right now.
+Remember — you're only viewing the Bolt for Python docs right now.
 The links to the other docs won't show you the new version until deployment

 #### Running locally in Japanese

 For local runs, Docusaurus treats each language as a different instance of the website.
 You'll want to specify the language to run the japanese site locally:

 ```
-npm run start -- --locale ja
+npm run start -- --locale ja-jp
 ```

 Don't worry - both languages will be built/served on deployment.